crumpkl/libguides-cms-tips/README.md

   ### Adding Images

+  Adding images within LibGuides CMS requires a few steps and depending on how, what, and where you plan to use the images can be even more tricky.

+  First, you must download the images to the Image Manager located under the Content navigation.
+Next, you want to upload your image.
+Please make sure your image isn't too big or it will increase your website's loading time.
+The last thing we want our users to do is wait to access our content.
+LibGuides includes the following information before the upload button "UPLOAD AN IMAGE - Supported formats include JPG, JPEG, GIF, PNG, and ICO up to 5MB in size."
+Once you've successfully uploaded your picture, you'll find it located within your folder.
+You can add multiple folders and organize your pictures to suit your needs.

   ### Use the correct version of Bootstrap and Font Awesome

    Because the back-end (creator) side of LibGuides CMS, it's important to make sure you're using the same version of both Bootstrap and Font Awesome (if using).
 If you use a different or the most current version on the front-end side, certain elements in the back-end will not load correctly.